 Hi!
-I’m Sarah Radway, a third year PhD student in Computer Science at Harvard University, advised by Prof. James Mickens.
-I am a 2022 NSF Graduate Research Fellow, interested in the overlap of the systems security space and the law/policy space.
+I’m Sarah Radway, and I’m a PhD candidate in Computer Science at Harvard University, advised by Prof. James Mickens.

 *Co-first authors